I’ve helped professionals just like you:

 - Go from getting turned down (before working with me) to applying for 4 events, getting shortlisted at 2 and invited to speak at 2 (all with the same pitch).

-- Get millions of views on their talks, even though the median TEDx talk gets 1,300 views
+- Get millions of views on their talks (2 speakers at 2mm+ views), even though the median TEDx talk gets 1,300 views

-Disclaimer: Each of these people provided massive commitment to deeply impacting the world from a TEDx stage, they were coachable, and they took decisive fast action even though they were busy professionals and entrepreneurs.
-In other words, extraordinary results are only first possible with people who are willing to be extraordinary.
-I cannot help EVERYONE land a TEDx talk (click here to see if you’re ready)
+Each of these people provided massive commitment to deeply impacting the world from a TEDx stage, they were coachable, and they took decisive fast action even though they were busy professionals and entrepreneurs.
+In other words, extraordinary results are only first possible with people who are willing to set a high bar for themselves.

 If you’re already committed to being a TEDx speaker and you’d love to be the next testimonial here, you can book a strategy call with me here.